crantotech/clama/README.md

 An open-source coding assistant optimized for enterprise-grade workflows.
 This project is a fork of Cline.

-Goals:
+This is a work in progress.

+Target features include:

--   Lightweight extension.
+-   Lightweight extension
--   Restrict AI models.
+-   Restrict AI models
--   Server side components and AIOps setup.
+-   Server-side components and AIOps setup
--   Aditional Admin controls.
+-   Admin controls
 -   And more...

 <a href="https://marketplace.visualstudio.com/items?itemName=crantotech.clama" target="_blank"><strong>Download on VS Marketplace</strong></a>